The Best Gaming Monitors Under 250 USD (2024 Reviews)

 Image Quality

-The XV272UV is based on an IPS panel with a wide 95% DCI-P3 color gamut, which results in vibrant and saturated colors for a more lifelike picture.
-There’s also an sRGB emulation mode in case you want to view accurate sRGB colors.
+The Sceptre E325B-QPN168 is based on an IPS panel with a wide 92% DCI-P3 color gamut, which results in vibrant and saturated colors for a more lifelike picture.

 Moreover, it has a fast pixel response time speed for virtually no ghosting in fast-paced games.

-Finally, you get buttery-smooth VRR performance with stable G-SYNC performance.
-Other features include MBR, crosshair overlays and Black Boost.
+Finally, you get buttery-smooth VRR performance with stable G-SYNC performance and MBR for less motion blur.

 Design & Connectivity